 The Setting

-I am an existent equipped with a measure of free will.
-But I am unsure where I came from.
+I’m an existent with a measure of free will.
+But I’m unsure where I came from.
 It seems that I was thrown in this universe—a wilderness—without my volition.
-Meaning is not a given in this wilderness.
-I could kill myself to escape this thrownness, this meaninglessness, this wilderness.
-But I realized I am capable of making meaning, so I could choose to continue living and have reasons for it.
+Meaning is not a given here.
+I could kill myself to escape this thrownness, this meaninglessness.
+But I realized I’m capable of making meaning, so I could choose to continue living.

-The wilderness is deep and wide and life is long.
-In the wilderness are other human beings like me as well as nonhumans.1
+The wilderness is deep and wide and my walk here is long.
+Here are other human beings as well as nonhumans.1

 The Quest

-My quest is to understand the wilderness (i.e., the universe) and how to be in it.2
+My quest is to understand the universe and how to be in it.2

 My worldview and my quest define my poetics.